ayushgoel55/project_automation/readme.txt

 -> bootstrap
 -> css and html

+execute by python manage.py runserver

+-> go to alfa/setting.py file go to last line and add your email and password

 when you will enter you will se a folder name alfa it is the main project folder, which contains all the major admin interface and models files and many more